 If a person is found guilty of rape in the first degree, they will be convicted on a felony and subject to imprisonment not exceeding life.

 Meanwhile, second-degree rape is defined as engaging in a sexual act with another by force, without consent or with a victim who is substantially incapacitated.
 The punishment for this offense is not to exceed twenty years imprisonment.

-How the State Proves Rape in Maryland
+How Rape is Proven in Baltimore, Maryland

 Proving the offense of rape, in either the first or second degree, involves satisfying several elements of the crime.
 There are also many guidelines as to which evidence can be admitted during trial.